savetheclocktower/daubjs/DESIGN.md

 }
 ```

 This is contrived, but bear with me.
-The `items > 1` comparison on line 4 is a problem for Daub; I’m not sure it’s possible in the general case to write a regular expression that would match all of `<Pluralize plural={items > 1}>`.
+The `items > 1` comparison on line 4 is a problem for Daub; I’m not sure it’s possible in the general case to write a regular expression that would match all of `<Pluralize prefix="Your total -->" plural={items > 1}>`.

 A more sensible way to approach this would be something like this: